milojs/milo/README.md

 __milo__ defines Model to allow safe access to the data without the need to worry whether the data was set (it never throws when you access data when you get properties of undefined objects) and to enable possibility to subscribe to data changes similar to what experimental Object.observe and Array.observe APIs allow.

-Using Model does not require these apis, it allows subscribing to changes on properties of your Models to any depth.
+Using Model does not require these APIs, and unlike these APIs it allows subscribing to changes on properties of your Models to any depth.

 See Model [demo](https://github.com/MailOnline/milo/blob/master/lib/model/demo.js) and [Model documentation](http://mailonline.github.io/milo/model/index.js.html).